 Klaudia Brace – Chief Financial Officer

-Kevin Cunningham – Vice President of Retail
+Kevin Cunningham – Vice President of Site Development & Facilities

 Matthew Flores – Director of Marketing

-Priscilla McCraney – Director of Training
+Jorge Rivero – Director of Training & Employee Development

-Carleen Russell Executive Assistant
+Carleen Russell – Executive Assistant

 The Goodwill® Board of Directors are drawn from business, nonprofit, academic, and public sectors who lend their insight and expertise.
 The responsibility of the Executive Management team and the Board of Directors is to continue to keep Goodwill® of Southern Arizona operating efficiently to benefit our mission.